-SSD has established project and field safety approval processes, guidelines and procedures that must be followed prior to and during all field work.
+SSB has established project and field safety approval processes, guidelines and procedures that must be followed prior to and during all field work.
 This includes completion of a risk-based, field safety analysis of the required works.
 All participants are made aware of potential dangers and the procedures implemented to minimise risks by communicating and understanding the field safety analysis before field work commences.

 The main health and safety risks in this project are heat stress, dehydration, mosquito borne disease and crocodile attack.
-Due to the potential risk of crocodile attack, all monitoring and observations are conducted from within boats.
-Details on how to mitigate the identified health and safety risks for this project are discussed in the operational manual for this protocol.
+Details on how to mitigate the identified health and safety risks for this project are discussed in the operational manuals for this protocol.